IoT is like many of the acronyms in the proptech world: you know it’s important but you don’t quite know what it means.

 Here’s a cheat sheet for some of the most common words and phrases related to IoT you should know about.

 Internet of Things

 The term Internet of Things was coined by British technology pioneer Kevin Ashton in 1999, and applies to the network of interconnected devices that use sensors to collect data and communicate it with each other.
 This spans from home lighting systems that are operated via smartphone, to city-wide energy grids that adapt to weather conditions to improve efficiency.

 Identity of Things

 For an object to be found on the Internet of Things it must be individually identifiable.
-Much like a computer IP address, the Identity of Things (abbreviated to IDoT) relates to the unique identifier of metadata belonging to each connectable device.
+Much like a computer IP address, the Identity of Things (abbreviated to IDoT) relates to the unique identifier of metadata (data that provides information about other data) belonging to each connectable device.